By: Heather Keys

 - Tuscan Cooking Classes: Embrace the authentic art of Tuscan cuisine by enrolling in cooking classes.
 Learn to prepare traditional Tuscan dishes, harnessing local ingredients for a truly Italian experience.

-- Scenic Drives: Engage in leisurely drives through the beautiful Tuscan countryside, passing vineyards, olive groves, and charming medieval villages.
+- Scenic Drives: Engage in leisurely drives through the beautiful Tuscan countryside, passing vineyards, olive groves, and medieval villages.

 4. Mendoza, Argentina

-Located at the base of the Andes Mountains, Mendoza is the heart of Argentina’s wine production.
+Located at the base of the Andes Mountains, Mendoza is the center of Argentina’s wine production.
 Recognized for its high-altitude vineyards, this region has become synonymous with Malbec—Argentina’s flagship grape variety.
 Mendoza’s dry climate, abundant sunlight, and dramatic temperature fluctuations between day and night foster the development of intensely flavored and concentrated wines.
 Besides its celebrated Malbec, Mendoza also crafts exceptional Cabernet Sauvignon, Syrah, and Chardonnay wines.

 Excursions Beyond Wine in Mendoza